YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 # Logseq Plugin: Weekdays and Holidays (Templates)

-- Plugin for switching journal templates for weekdays and weekends, holidays.
+- Plugin for switching journal templates for weekdays and weekends, public holidays.
 Possible to set templates for each day of the week.

 > Development stage 👷🚧